ChalmersRobotics/crf-dashboard/docs/api-image-specification.md

 # Image API Specification

 ## Description
-The purpose of this API is to be able to upload images for access from outside the local network, for example webcam images.
+The purpose of this API is to be able to publish images for access from outside the local network, for example webcam images.

 ## Configuration
 The only parameter that needs configuration is the secret key wich is used to authorize image uploads.
 It can be set in the file `includes/config.php`.

 ## Endpoint Usage
 #### `POST /api/image/{name}`
-A form file request to this endpoint is used to upload an image to the specified resource name.
+A form file request to this endpoint is used to publish an image to the specified resource name.
 The name of the POST file must be `image`, but the name of the file on disk is ignored (except the file extension).
 The following restrictions apply:
 * Allowed file extensions are `.jpeg`, `.jpg` and `.png`
 * Max file size: 2 MB
 * Must be a correct image file